Sedona from Phoenix ( Day Trip Itinerary and Best Things to Do When Driving From Phoenix to Sedona)

 If you are traveling by vehicle, a drive going to Sedona from Phoenix usually takes about 2 hours if you are taking State Route 179.
 Or you can also consider taking an organized Sedona tour and just enjoy the day without worrying about other things.

-If you prefer to drive your own or rent a car going to Sedona, here are some of the famous stops along the way:
+If you prefer to drive your own or rent a car going to Sedona, here are some of the things to see between Phoenix and Sedona:

 Black Canyon City – 46 miles from Phoenix